 - Have a plan

-Food is one of the biggest expenses while traveling.
+Especially if you will be traveling in Europe, bringing your own food will help you save a ton.
 My motto while traveling is spend money on experiences, not food!
 Either bring some easy "just add water" packs with you from home or go to the grocery store and load up on breads, peanut butter, oatmeal, mac and cheese and cheap snacks.

 Eating the local food can be an experience all of its own so if you're a foodie you might find eating out worth it to you.
 In that case, look up all the cheap places (don't just stop at the first restaurant you see).
 There are cheap restaurants everywhere and sometimes they're even better than the expensive ones!
 I mean, look at these budget meals in Vilnius and Moscow-- they look yummy to me.